myeportal/LocalTown/README.md

 “Our Marketing Model is centered around the belief that everybody wants to help the local and family owned guys.” –Kelly Kenney

-“I see a natural attraction when it comes to LFO specifically,  while bringing a simplified way of customers to use crypto, there will be a huge innovation in Blockchain technologies, and with the marketing model Kelly has perfected, I wouldn’t be surprised if crypto touches every corner of our Globe” -Jeff Grant
+“I see a natural attraction when it comes to LFO specifically,  while bringing a simplified easy way for customers to use crypto, there will be huge savings and repeat business for local communities around the globe, I wouldn’t be surprised if crypto isnt touching every person on the planet worthy of making a decision to purchase something” -Jeff Grant

 The LFO Whitepaper is an initial paper to explain what we are proceeding to present to the cryptocurrency marketplace.